mark-akturatech/archon-c64/README.md

 ## Entry Point

 Archon initially launches via a basic program with a sys command.
-The initial code just decrypts the code and moves stuff around.
-We will therefore not reverse engineer this part of the application.
+Running the program executes code that moves block of memory around.
+For readability, we will not implement this functionality and will instead start the reverse engineering effort when everthing is residing in the final memory location.

+We will use a snapshot with a breakpoint at address $6129 (after resources are relocated out of graphic memory) and we will begin disassembly at $6100.

 Below is a breif synopsis of what is going on here: